liam2/liam2/doc/usersguide/source/model.rst

                 - age:          int
                 - dead:         bool
                 - gender:       bool
+                # 1: single, 2: married, 3: cohabitant, 4: divorced, 5: widowed
+                - civilstate:   int
                 - partner_id:   int
-                # 1=single, 2=married, 3=cohabitant, 4=divorced, 5=widowed
-                - civilstate:   int

 This example defines the entity person.
-Each person has an age, gender, is dead or not, has a civil_state, possibly a partner.
+Each person has an age, gender, is dead or not, has a civil state, possibly a partner.
 We use the field civilstate to store the marital status as a switch of values.

-The data is stored in a hdf5-data set.
-Not all variables defined in fields have values in the starting period.
-Some variables are defined in the fields set but are calculated later by LIAM 2 (example below *agegroup_work*).

-Other variables are *observed* in that their value in the starting period can be found in the data set supplied.
-The observed values of the other variables in this example are not available and will therefore have to be produced by the model (eg. below *agegroup_work*).
+Some variables are *observed* in that their value in the starting period can be found in the data set supplied.
+Some other variables defined in the field set are not present in the input file.
+They will need to be calculated later by the model, and you need to tell LIAM2 that the field is missing, by using "initialdata: false" in the definition for that field (see the *agegroup* variable in the example below).

 *example* ::